 McDonald Hughes Community Center

 The first phase of work at the McDonald Hughes Community Center focuses on improvements requested by the community.
-These upgrades include a covered drop-off for cars, an indoor playground, restoration of restrooms/showers, resilient and sound-absorbing gym flooring, construction of a connector hall between the main building and storm shelter, and replacement of some light fixtures with LED lighting.
+These upgrades include a covered drop-off for cars, an indoor playground, restoration of restrooms/showers, installation of resilient and sound-absorbing gym flooring, installation of an acoustic treatment in the storm shelter, and replacement of some light fixtures with LED lighting.
 These renovations will address some of the facility’s immediate needs, while laying the groundwork for future improvements that may be included in later phases.

 The center was originally constructed in 1978 but was purchased by the city in 1997.
 A new addition was dedicated in 1999 and the center was renovated in 2015.
 Currently, the center offers a 1,700-capacity storm shelter/gymnasium (built in 2019), fitness equipment, ballroom and meeting spaces, commercial and catering kitchens, softball fields, and an outdoor playground.
 Programs include offerings to seniors, a summer food program for school children, and fitness classes.